AthisSN/OsintOX/README.md

 # OsintOX
 A General purpose tool mainly used for OSINT.It has many submodules which are listed below,
-- 1)Trackers:-This section is all about normal and basics information gathering.
+- Trackers:-This section is all about normal and basics information gathering.
-- 2)WebOsint:-It Contains a lot of stuffs regarding websites information gathering.
+- WebOsint:-It Contains a lot of stuffs regarding websites information gathering.

-TRACKERS:-
+#Trackers:-
 - IpTracker
 - PhoneNumber Tracker
 - MacAddress Lookup